-In 2015, amendments to the Criminal Code of the Republic of Lithuania, which decriminalised the offense of private persons and public officials, came into force.
-According to the Lithuanian Human Rights Monitoring Institute, this was a significant step in the field of the freedom of expression, because it ensures that exercising this freedom will not lead to disproportionately applied criminal liability.
-After the decriminalisation of the offense, persons still have the possibility to defend their honour and dignity in civil courts.
+In 2015, amendments to the Criminal Code of the Republic of Lithuania, which decriminalised the offence of private persons and public officials, came into force.
+According to the Lithuanian Human Rights Monitoring Institute, this was a significant step in the field of freedom of expression, because it ensures that exercising this freedom will not lead to disproportionately applied criminal liability.
+After the decriminalisation of the offence, persons still have the possibility to defend their honour and dignity in civil courts.

 The official institution of supervision of journalist ethics established by the Seimas is the Office of the Inspector of Journalist Ethics.
 The functions of the Inspector of Journalist Ethics are: investigate the complaints (applications) of the persons concerned whose honour and dignity have been degraded in the media; examine the complaints (applications) of the persons concerned in relation to violation of their right to protection of privacy or processing of their personal data in the media; submit proposals to the Seimas and other state institutions for improving the Law on the Provision of Information to the Public and other laws and legal acts regulating the information policy; etc.

-Other prominent cases of freedom of expression restrictions in 2016–2019 demonstrated that the limits of the freedom are understood quite narrow in Lithuania and more extreme forms of expression received disproportionate prohibitions and punishment-based responses from the authorities.
-Performers, designers, advertisers, and social actions initiators had to defend their freedom of expression in courts and these cases demonstrated that law enforcement authorities are not always able to distinguish permissible self-expression, criticism or black humour from hate speech, bullying or contempt.
+In general, these events show that even though freedom of expression and the importance of its protection are acknowledged at the highest level in Lithuania, more extreme forms of expression received disproportionate prohibitions and punishment-based responses from the authorities.
+Performers, designers, advertisers, writers, and social action initiators had to defend their freedom of expression in courts, and these cases demonstrated that law enforcement authorities are not always able to distinguish permissible self-expression, criticism, or black humour from hate speech, bullying or contempt.

 Comments are closed.